inickt/inickt.github.io/blog/2014/11-24/racism-from-ferguson.md

 Before this announcement I fully expected this case to go to trial.

 <h3>final note</h3>
 I researched this a little before writing, I did not pull this stuff out of my ass.
 I didn't really chime in much on Twitter, because currently this post is at __ words.
 I tried to keep all of my arguments as unbiased as possible, and get to the root of the problem.
-If you disagree with what I say tweet me at [@inickt6](http://twitter.com/inick60 or send me an [email](sendto:me@nickthompson.guru).
+If you disagree with what I say tweet me at [@inickt6](http://twitter.com/inick6) or send me an [email](mailto:me@nickthompson.guru).